UNIX commands — Working with files

 [server]$ rm -rf directoryname

-The rm -rf command completely deletes everything in that folder and there will be no way to recover the data.
+The rm -rf command completely deletes everything in that directory and there will be no way to recover the data.
 Be careful when using this command.

 Locating files